jpmorganchase/modular/packages/remote-view/README.md

 This approach enables the microfrontend pattern, which can also be thought as distributed UIs.

+`<RemoteView />` also supports rendering non-ESM View modules by falling back to iframes.
+In this case, an iframe is rendered in the React tree, instead of another native React tree.

 ## Example

 Load (dynamically import) and render a set of